williamlegotyler/BonziBuddy_RENEWED/README.md

 1. Run the "setup.exe" installer and follow the setup wizard.
 2. Go onto your desktop and launch the "bonzibuddy renewed" icon.

-# Anvitiruses

-For some reason this project gets flagged by a decent amount of antiviruses and antiviruses engines.
-I assume because some of the files inside are packed (the executables) so antiviruses get triggered because the executables are packed, go check the source code if your unsure.
-I'll try my best to fix this in future updates.

-Hope you'll like this project!